konoma/konoma-base-web/README.md

 </form>
 ```

+### Font Museo Sans

+Museo Sans is the company font of konoma.
+This SCSS can only be used in combination with Rails, as it depends on the font-url function.

+### Buttons

+The button mixins styles a button to look like a konoma button.
+One can use the class 'button--disabled' if the button is disabled.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.